Australian media on trial for breaching order in Pell case

 Such suppression orders are common in the Australian and British judicial systems.
 But the enormous international interest in an Australian criminal trial with global ramifications highlighted the difficulty in enforcing such orders in the digital age.

 Pell was convicted on Dec.
-11, 2018, of sexually abusing two choirboys in a Melbourne cathedral when he the city’s archbishop in the late 1990s.
+11, 2018, of sexually abusing two choirboys in a Melbourne cathedral when he was the city’s archbishop in the late 1990s.

-The trial of Pope Francis’ former finance minister and the most senior Catholic to be charged with child sex abuse had not been reported in the news media because of a suppression order that forbid publication of details in any format that could be accessed from Australia.
+The trial of Pope Francis’ former finance minister and the most senior Catholic to be charged with child sex abuse was not reported in the news media because of a suppression order that forbade publication of details in any format that could be accessed from Australia.

 Details were suppressed to prevent prejudicing jurors in a second child abuse trial that Pell was to face three months later.

-That second trial was cancelled due to a lack of evidence and Australia’s High Court in April overturned all convictions after Pell had spent 13 months in prison.
+That second trial was canceled due to a lack of evidence, and Australia’s High Court in April overturned all convictions after Pell had spent 13 months in prison.

 In opening her case, prosecutor Lisa De Ferrari told the judge that the morning after Pell’s convictions, Australians could read about it on overseas websites, with U.S.-based The Daily Beast among the first to break the news.